 - Domain Name System (DNS) identifiers such as com.au;

 - punctuation marks such as an exclamation point or an apostrophe;

 - articles such as ‘a’, ‘the’, ‘and ’or’ ‘of’; and

-Once the new rules come into effect, a domain must also not include any additional words or numbers that appears in the trade mark application or registration.
+Once the new rules come into effect, a domain must also not include any additional words or numbers not included in the trade mark application or registration.